Chicha: Economy

 In the economy of the Incas, there was not an exchange of currencies.
 Rather, the economy depended on trading products, the exchanging of services, and the Inca distributing items out to the people that work for him.
 Chicha that was produced by men along the coastline in order to trade or present to their Inca.
 This differed from the women that were producing the chicha inland because they were doing so for community gathers and other important ceremonies.
 Relationships were important in the Inca community and good relations with the Inca could allow a family to be provided with supplementary goods that not everyone had access to.
-The Inca would give chicha to families and to the males that that contributed to mit'a.
+The Inca would give chicha to families and to the men that that contributed to mit'a.

 In the economy of the Incas it was important that there was a steady flow of chicha, amongst other goods that were important to everyday life.
 In the fields of the Andes, there was special emphasis where maize would be planted and it was taken seriously where the maize fields would be located.
 "Agricultural rituals linked the production of maize to the liquid transfer of power in society with chicha."
 The ability to plant maize showed an important social role someone had amongst their community.
 Due to the significance of planting maize, the state would probably be in charge of these farms.
 The significance of drinking chicha together as a community was another important aspect to the way the Incas went about everyday life.
 It was incorporated into the meals that the Incas ate.

 Religious purposes

 The production of chicha was a necessity to all because it was a sacred item to the people.
-"Among the Incas, corn was a divine gift to humanity, and its consumption as a fermented beverage in political meetings formed communion between those where drinking and the ancestors, the and the entirety of the Inca cosmology."
+"Among the Incas, corn was a divine gift to humanity, and its consumption as a fermented beverage in political meetings formed a communion between those where drinking and the ancestors, the land, and the entirety of the Inca cosmology."
 This beverage allowed the people to go back to the story of creation and be reminded of the creator god Wiraqocha.
 The Incas saw this beverage in sexual way because of the way the earth produced for them.
 The Incas saw chicha as semen and when dumped onto the Earth they thought that they were feeding the Earth.